 Cholesterol is a fat-like, waxy substance that can be found in all parts of your body.
-It aids in the production of cell membranes, many hormones, and vitamin D. The cholesterol in your blood comes from two sources: the foods you eat and your liver.
-However, your liver makes all the cholesterol your body needs.
+It helps your body make cell membranes, many hormones, and vitamin D. The cholesterol in your blood comes from two sources: the foods you eat and your liver.
+Your liver makes all the cholesterol your body needs.

 What is LDL (low-density lipoprotein) cholesterol?